-Business Continuity vs Disaster Recovery:
+Business Continuity vs Disaster Recovery: What’s the Difference?

-What is a Business Continuity Plan (BCP)?
+What Is a Business Continuity Plan?

 How Do They Work Together?

 The business continuity plan is all-encompassing with the necessary steps for a business to respond to and recover from an unexpected incident or peril.
 The disaster recovery plan is a component of the broader business continuity plan and is the “mitigate” and “recover” portion of the plan.
 To put it simply: business continuity planning provides the blueprint to help you maintain “business as usual” with processes and procedures, while disaster recovery planning focuses on the tools and solutions required for restoring your compromised technology and data.